 If you decide to talk with your friend directly, be honest, caring and supportive.
 Describe clearly, concretely, and specifically what it is about their behavior that concerns you.
-Suggest to your friend that he/she talk with a PCC counselor.
+Encourage your friend to talk with a PCC counselor.
 Offer to walk with your friend to the PCC to make an appointment.

-Typically, a student who is having difficulty will appreciate knowing that friends care about him/her, and will feel relieved to talk with someone about his/her struggles.
+Typically, a student who is having difficulty will appreciate knowing that friends care, and will feel relieved to talk with someone about personal struggles.

-Suicide is rarely impulsive, and prior to acting on his/her suicidal thoughts, a student may provide clues through words or behaviors about his/her depressed state.
+Suicide is rarely impulsive, and prior to acting on suicidal thoughts, a student may provide clues through words or behaviors about a depressed state.
 These words or behaviors may be noticed by friends, roommates, faculty, and others.

 These clues may include:

-- Talking about his/her intentions, or threatening to kill him/herself
+- Talking about suicidal intentions, or threatening to kill oneself

 - Making statements such as, "I don't know how much longer I can take this," or, "I really don't care what happens."